tbille/react-form/README.md

 I made the verifications by hand but I could have use: [React-form](https://github.com/tannerlinsley/react-form)

+# Demo !!

+You can try the project right here: https://tbille.github.io/react-form/

 ## Components
 * **Account:** displays the result
 * **Form:** verification for the values